thosgood/qubit.guide/README.md

 A bit more idiosyncratic and fun to read, but still very informative, is
 > S. Aaronson. _Quantum Computing since Democritus_.
 Cambridge University Press, 2013.
 (Complementary lecture notes also available [here](https://www.scottaaronson.com/democritus/)).

+Finally, the Quantum Open Source Foundation has a big list of learning resources at [qosf.org/learn_quantum/](https://www.qosf.org/learn_quantum/).

 ## Contact